Anton Wilhelm Amo Monument

 In 1975, Halle University decided to honor its former student and professor by placing a plaque recognizing Amo, next to a bronze sculpture erected in 1965 in the yard of the Robertinum archeological museum, near the faculty of law.
 A university commission found that the “proximity of the bronze plaque to the bronze sculpture “Free Africa” (1965) by Gerhard Geyer (1907-1989) still creates a problematic and misleading connection between the re-traditionalized black-figure couple and the Afro-German academic Amo” and recommended clearer distinction between the two.
 Amo’s life and work are also recognized through the “Anton Wilhelm Amo Prize” awarded by the university to outstanding students and graduates.

 Know Before You Go

-The monument is located on the lawn behind the Robertinum museum of archeology off Universitätsplatz.
+The plaque is located on the lawn behind the Robertinum museum of archeology off Universitätsplatz, next to the sculpture "Free Africa".
 It is accessible without any restrictions all year long.

 Follow us on Twitter to get the latest on the world's hidden wonders.

 Like us on Facebook to get the latest on the world's hidden wonders.Follow us on Twitter Like us on Facebook